Healthy Homes Assessment Jervoistown

 What We Do

-As building inspectors we deal with all the aspects involved in professional home examinations.
-We are there to ensure that you make the correct decision when purchasing your next property.
+As building inspectors, we are experts in all aspects involved in specialist house examinations.
+We’re here to make sure you make the right choice when it comes to purchasing your next property.

-We offer a wide range of solutions to make sure that you are completely informed about the condition of any property you may be thinking of buying or selling and also other solutions.
+We specialise in a range of solutions to make sure that you are completely aware of the state of any property that you might be thinking of buying or selling and also other services.

-Our systematic method of conducting your house inspection and the latest in technology for software that incorporates digital images into your Report, you are able to actually see any issues that could be found.
-With our detailed reporting it is not surprising that we receive so many clients who recommend our service to family members and acquaintances.
+With our systematic method of conducting your house inspection and the latest in technology for software that incorporates digital images into your Report, you can actually see any issues that may be found.
+Through our detailed report, it’s no wonder that we receive so many clients who recommend our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports